edyu/wtf-zig-zon/README.md

 ## Package Manager

-So what's the purpose of the *package manager*?
-For a developer, the *package manager* is used to use other people's code easily.
-For example, say you need to use a new library, it's much easier to use the underlying *package manager* to add (either download and/or link to the library) the library and then somehow configure something in your project to *magically* link to the library for you to use it in your code.
+So, what's the purpose of the package manager?
+For a developer, the package manager is used to use other people's code easily.
+For example, say you need to use a new library, it's much easier to use the underlying package manager to add (either download and/or link to the library) the library and then somehow configure something in your project to *magically* link to the library for you to use it in your code.

 ## Zig Package Manager(s)

-**Zig** had some other *package managers* in the past but now we have a built-in *official package manager* as part of `version 0.11` (not released yet as of July, 2023).
+**Zig** had some other package managers in the past but now we have a built-in *official* package manager as part of `version 0.11` (not released yet as of July, 2023).

-Interestingly, there are no additional commands to remember as the *package manager* is built into the language. **Zig** also does not have a global repository or a website that hosts the global repository such as [npmjs](https://npmjs.com) does for *Javascript* or [crates.io](https://crates.io) for **Rust**.
+Interestingly, there are no additional commands to remember as the package manager is built into the language. **Zig** also does not have a global repository or a website that hosts the global repository such as [npmjs](https://npmjs.com) does for *JavaScript* or [crates.io](https://crates.io) for **Rust**.

-So really, the **Zig** *Package Manager* is just same old `zig build` that you need to build your project anyways.
-There is nothing new you really need to use the *package manager*.
+So really, the **Zig** package manager is just same old `zig build` that you need to build your project anyways.
+There is nothing new you really need to use the package manager.

 There is however a new file-type with the extension `.zon` and a new file called `build.zig.zon`. `zon` stands for **Zig** Object Notation similar to how `json` stands for **JavaScript** Object Notation.
 It's mainly a way to describe hierarchical relationship such as dependencies needed in the project.

-In order to use a **Zig** package using the *Package Manager*, you'll need to do 3 things:
+In order to use a **Zig** package using the package manager, you'll need to do 3 things:
-1. Add your dependencies in `build.zig.zon`
+1. Add your dependencies in `build.zig.zon`.
-2. Incorporate your dependencies to your build process in `build.zig`
+2. Incorporate your dependencies to your build process in `build.zig`.
-3. Import your dependencies in your code using `@import`
+3. Import your dependencies in your code using `@import`.

 ## build.zig.zon